 Top brands include:

 And for the love of God, please refrain from participating in the Stanley craze going on.
-Having a few reusable water bottles on hand is great so there is always a clean one, but buying a hundred of them in order to have certain colors defeats the entire purpose of reusable.
+Having a few reusable water bottles on hand is great so there is always a clean one, but buying a hundred of them in order to have certain colors defeats the entire purpose of decreasing waste.
 This is a classic display of overconsumption.

 Get in the habit